 (This post is loaded with pictures!)

 The bears will expand exceedingly!
 It's hard to tell from these pictures but the bears tripled in weight.
 They went from .5 ounces to 1.5 ounces and it looks like they almost quadrupled in size.
 They were slimy and bouncy from all the water absorption from the osmosis process.
-(The smaller red and green bears are examples of bears not placed in water and not expanded like their water-bloated companions.

 The water concentration was higher outside the gummy bears so the water moved into the gummy bears and expanded them.
 This particular experiment might be good to try with other items to see what is impervious to water.